shootismoke/mobile-app/README.md

 All the code lives in the `App/` folder.
 The app itself is pretty small, so it should be fairly easy to navigate through the files.

+## :raising_hand: Contribute

+If you find a bug, or if you have an idea for this app, please file an issue [here](https://github.com/amaurymartiny/shoot-i-smoke/issues).
+We really appreciate feedback and inputs!

+More information on contributing [here](./CONTRIBUTING.md).

-## License
+## :newspaper: License

 GPL-3.0.
-See LICENSE file for more information.
+See [LICENSE](./LICENSE) file for more information.

-## Credits
+## :star: Credits

 Created with ❤ by [Marcelo](http://www.marcelocoelho.cc) & [Amaury](https://www.toptal.com/resume/amaury-martiny#utilize-unreal-developers-today).